-- All-Clad G5 (All-Clad.com) — G5 cookware features a graphite core with a layer of aluminum on each side, encased by stainless steel on the top and bottom.
+- All-Clad G5 (Williams-Sonoma.com) — G5 cookware features a graphite core with a layer of aluminum on each side, encased by stainless steel on the top and bottom.
 Graphite is the defining trait of this collection; it’s 80% lighter than copper with even more heat conductivity.
 Of all the collections, it boasts the quickest heat response.

 All-Clad offers complete lines of non-stick cookware.
 Plus, the stainless steel collections include some non-stick pieces.

 So, if you’re looking for low-maintenance cookware, All-Clad gives you options.

 - All-Clad HA1 (Amazon, All-Clad.com) — This collection is made with heavy-gauge, hard-anodized aluminum, and a triple-layered PFOA-free non-stick coating.
 Like Misen non-stick cookware, this collection features a steel plate bonded to the base, making it induction-compatible.